Geography of Bhutan: Physical geography

 The Himalaya mountains of Bhutan dominate the north of the country, where peaks can easily reach 7000 m; the highest point in Bhutan is Gangkhar Puensum, which has the distinction of being the highest unclimbed mountain in the world, at 7570 m.
 Weather is extreme in the mountains: the high peaks have perpetual snow, and the lesser mountains and hewn gorges have high winds all year round, making them barren brown wind tunnels in summer, and frozen wastelands in winter.
 The blizzards generated in the north each winter often drift southward into the central highlands.

 Below the rock and ice of the highest peaks lies an extensive arc of Eastern Himalayan alpine shrub and meadows, which contain, in additions to grasslands, a wide variety of rhododendrons and herbaceous plants.

 The highlands are the most populous part of the nation; the capital Thimphu lies in the western region.
-The region is characterised by its many rivers (flowing into India's Brahmaputra), its isolated valleys that house most of the population, and the expansive forests that cover seventy percent of the nation.
+The region is characterised by its many rivers (flowing into India's Brahmaputra), its isolated valleys that house most of the population, and the expansive forests that cover seventy per cent of the nation.
 The highlands have Eastern Himalayan subalpine conifer forests at higher elevations and Eastern Himalayan broadleaf forests at lower elevations.
-Winters are cold, summer are hot; the rainy season is accompanied with frequented landslides.
+Winters are cold, summer are hot; the rainy season is accompanied with high-frequency landslides.

 The valleys of Bhutan are linked by a series of passes ("La" in Dzongkha).
 Between the Haa Valley and Paro Valley is the Chele La (3780 m).
 The Chele La is the highest pass crossed by a Bhutanese highway.
 The Lateral Road from Thimphu to Punakha crosses the Dochu La (3116 m), which features 108 chortens built to commemorate the expulsion of Assamese guerrillas.
 East of Wangdue Phodrang is the Pele La (3390 m).
 Continuing to the east along the main highway, other major passes include the Yotang La, Shertang La, Wangthang La, Thrumshing La and Kori La (2298 m).

 The extreme southern strip of the nation consists mostly of Himalayan subtropical broadleaf forests that grade into the tropical plains of the Terai-Duar savanna and grasslands, more typical of India.
 It is largely agricultural land, producing mostly rice.
-Only two percent of Bhutan is arable land, with most of it focused here.
+Only two per cent of Bhutan is arable land, with most of it focused here.

 Centuries of isolationism, a small population, and topographical extremes have led to Bhutan maintaining one of the most intact ecosystems in the world.
 The country ranks amongst the top ten countries in the world in terms of species density (species richness per unit area).
 Over fifty-five hundred varieties of plant life exist, including around 300 medicinal ones.
 More than 770 species of avifauna and more than 165 species of mammals are known to exist, including many rare and endangered species like the red panda, snow leopard, and golden langur.